richardlam4391/IBM_Data_Science_Professional_Certificate/Python Project for Data Science/Exercise and Project/README.md

-Many labs, assignments and projects are on the list of this folder
+Many projects are on the list of this folder
+### Title: Extracting and Visualizing Stock Data by the Comparison Between Gamestop and Tesla
+Date Completed: April 2025
+#### Core Tasks
+- Utilize Python library, which is yfinance, to download the dataset from the financial history.
+- Use BeautifulSoup to webscrape the revenue datafrom HyperText Markup Language (HTML) tables.
+- Utilize Python library to combine one of many datasets into a whole dashboard.